jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

 ### Orbs in research

-If you perform a test with harmonics, you can enter the orb that you want to use in your research.
+If you perform a test with harmonics or with midpoints, you can enter the orb that you want to use in your research.

 In other research projects, you use the orbs as defined in the configuration.